JeffMboya/supermq-docs/docs/dev-guide.md

 magistrala-mqtt exited with code 137
 ```

 This problem is caused the default allowed memory in node (V8).
 [V8 gives the user 1.7GB per default][increase-nodes-memory].
-To fix the problem you should add the following environment variable `NODE_OPTIONS:--max-old-space-size=SPACE_IN_MB` in the [environment section][mf-aedes] of the aedes.yml configuration.
+To fix the problem you should add the following environment variable `NODE_OPTIONS:--max-old-space-size=SPACE_IN_MB` in the [environment section][mg-aedes] of the aedes.yml configuration.
 To find the right value for the `--max-old-space-size` parameter you'll have to experiment a bit depending on your needs.

 The Magistrala MQTT service uses the [Aedes MQTT Broker][aedes-mqtt-broker] for implementation of the MQTT related things.
 Therefore, for some questions or problems you can also check out the Aedes's documentation or reach out its contributors.